Axway/amplify-central/content/en/docs/manage_marketplace/customize_marketplace/marketplace_billing/_index.md

 ### Accessing Stripe using Stripe API and API Key

-You must first check that Stripe is set to use the 2022-11-15 API version.
+Marketplace Stripe billing integration is currently using Stripe 2022-11-15 API version.
 Refer to [this page](https://stripe.com/docs/libraries/set-version).

+If your Stripe account does not use this version, you might need to use the Stripe API directly instead of the Stripe UI for certain actions explained in this documentation.

 For Marketplace to access the Stripe account, an API key is required.
 For security constraints we use a restricted API Key with minimum access: Customer:Write and Invoices:Write rights.